pelias/documentation/response.md

 ### `gid`
 All places in Mapzen Search have a global identifier, known as a `gid`.
 Each matching record returned from a [`/search`](search), [`/autocomplete`](autocomplete), or [`/reverse`](reverse) geocoding request has a `gid` field.

-The `gid` consists of an identifier for the dataset, a layer, and an `id` for the individual record.
+The `gid` consists of a `layer` (such as `address` or `country`), an identifier for the original data source (`openstreetmap` or `openaddresses`),  and an `id` for the individual record corresponding to the original source idenfier, where possible.
+This information is also available as properties on the individual results as `layer`, `source`, and `source_id`.

-There are some important considerations for using IDs in Mapzen Search:
+:rotating_light:

+Follow these guidelines regarding the `gid`:

-- You should not create your own ID values.
+- You should not create your own `gid` strings.
-- ID values may not be stable.
+- `gid` values may not be consistent across releases.
-- You should not attempt to parse ID values for information or store them for future use.
-You should only use IDs at the time when you receive the search results.
-One valid use for the `gid` is to retrieve full details on a particular result from the `place` endpoint.
+- You should not attempt to parse `gid` strings for information or store them for future use.
+You should only use `gid` at the time when you receive the search results.
+One valid use for the `gid` is to retrieve full details on a particular result from the `/place` endpoint.

 ### `label`
 The `label` is a human-friendly representation of the place, ready to be displayed to an end user.
 The label field attempts to use a format that is right for the region the result is in, although Mapzen Search only supports a few countries at the moment.